Do you need a tracking mount to photograph meteors?

 Is a tracking mount necessary for meteor shower astrophotography?
 We explore the advantages.

-That’s the usual wisdom, but it is also worth thinking about using your camera in conjunction with a portable tracking mount.
+You can photograph meteors with a camera on a fixed tripod, but it's also worth thinking about using your camera in conjunction with a portable tracking mount.

 This is not often suggested as meteors appear as fast blips of light in the night sky, so you might be asking "why would you want to track the stars?"